Find File Path

 • False: If the file is not found.

-• Logical Explanation: The Find File Path action takes the value from the Input Value column (New Orders;C:\Users\jhon\Downloads) and searches for the specified file within the given folder and all nested subfolders.
-If the file exists, the action stores the full file path (C:/Users/jhon/Downloads/New Orders.xlsx) in the {File path} variable.
+• Logical Explanation: The Find File Path action takes the value from the Input Value column (New Orders;C:\Users\john\Downloads) and searches for the specified file within the given folder to identify the most recently downloaded file.
+The action stores the full file path (C:/Users/john/Downloads/Wearhouse/New Orders.xlsx) in the {File path} variable.

 Example 2: Searching the File Path for the Latest Downloaded File